 Osteoporosis is a bone disease.
 It develops when the bone loses its density.
 The body then reabsorbs more of the bone tissue.
 Unfortunately, the body fails to produce more bone tissues to replace the absorbed ones.

 People with osteoporosis suffer from porous and weak bones.
-This increases the risk of fractures especially in the spine, hip, and peripheral joints like the wrist.
-The International Osteoporosis Foundation (IOF) estimates that there are over 44 million individuals who suffer from osteoporosis in the United States.
+This increases the risk of fractures, especially in the spine, hip, and peripheral joints like the wrist.
+The International Osteoporosis Foundation (IOF) estimates that over 44 million individuals have osteoporosis in the United States.

 Signs & Symptoms of Osteoporosis

-People may not know that they are suffering from osteoporosis until they have experienced a fracture or a break from a minor incident.
+People may not know that they have osteoporosis until they have experienced a fracture or a break from a minor incident.
 Even a cough or sneeze can break the bones of a person with osteoporosis.

-You need to see a doctor if you start experiencing severe bone discomfort, which could indicate a fracture.
+You need to see a doctor if you start experiencing severe bone discomfort, indicating a fracture.